God Tempted Abraham

 James wrote: “Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man:” (James 1:13).

-Is this a contradiction in the KJV, as some propose?
-Is it a poor choice of words by the KJV translators as others claim?
+Is this a contradiction, as some propose?
+Is it a poor choice of words by the KJV translators?
 My suggestion is that the answer to both questions is no.

 Many theologians and commentators assure us that the meaning of the word “tempt” in Genesis is different than the word in James.
 In Genesis, they say, it means to test.
 They come to this conclusion after referencing the Hebrew and Greek (most likely in a Concordance) and seeing that the source gives multiple meanings for a word.
 Are concordances and dictionaries infallible?
 Certainly not.
 In fact, they change over time.
 But in their attempt to rescue the scriptures from being contradictory, they claim the Bible is saying something that no one without the “benefit” of concordances, dictionaries, and modern Bible versions would assume.
 How would an English-speaking person reading the Bible 300 years ago react to reading Genesis 22:1 alongside James 1:13?
 Would they reject the Bible as contradictory?
 Would they think it could not be trusted?
 Can’t the words be taken as they are, and someone arrive at a proper understanding of what is going on?
 I think so, and again, I believe it is a theological matter rather than a mere translation matter.

 Listening to preachers and reading Christian literature, we often hear or read that it is a sin to lust.
 The word lust, so they say, is a word that denotes evil action.
 It certainly can.
 But it doesn’t always.
 Instead of referring to extra-biblical sources, we can look to the scriptures to bear this out.
 Paul wrote this: